Reviving 70s Nostalgia: Shared Power and Serenity for Modern Times

 5. Share the power

-While others in difficult situations were told they “deserved” what they got.
-Sharing power is messier.
-But it’s fairer and more interesting.
 No one gets all the credit or all the blame.
 And in the end, self-worth shouldn’t come from having more power than someone else.
-And train tracks shouldn’t divide us into hierarchical grids.
+And train tracks shouldn’t divide us into hierarchical grids with “right” and “wrong” sides.

 Remember the old AT&T ad slogan?
 Long distance moves for college or jobs became common in the 70s.
 And long distance phone calls were an expensive luxury.
-Now we’re constantly in touch with everyone in our social bubble.
-But outside of that, the world has become more distant, more sterile, and more isolating.
+Now we’re constantly “in touch” with everyone in our online social bubble.
+The world has become more distant, sterile-like, and isolating.

-There’s something magical about being around lots of different people, sharing space and connecting.
-It makes the world feel bigger and safer.
-It’s okay to talk to “strangers” — just keep your hands to yourself.
-But be there when someone needs a hug.
+There’s something magical about being around lots of different people.
+With everyone head down scrolling, it’s easy to forget that it’s still okay to talk to people, even “strangers” — just keep your hands to yourself.
+And be there when a friend needs needs a hug.
 Human touch is so important.
-Respecting boundaries is too.
+Mutual consent and respecting boundaries are too.
 Communication and context are key to figuring out how to honor them.

 7. Let hope shine through the doom

-The ‘70s was a gloomy decade.
-My young mom of four got dirty looks at the grocery store given that the world was on the cusp of mass starvation.
-Many were preparing for catastrophe.
+The 70s were a gloomy decade.
+My parents moved into a funeral home to get by after their first baby was born.
+Later, my young mom of four got dirty looks at the grocery store, blamed for contributing to overpopulation.
+The world was on the cusp of mass starvation, people were told.
+Many were preparing for catastrophes different from the ones already happening.
 You hear similar things today.

 I’m old enough to know that expected bad things don’t always happen.
 And sometimes, good things happen, unexpectedly.
-Seeing the half-full side along with the half-empty seems like a wise thing to do—but it’s really tricky to see both sides at the same time.
-(Still working on this one.)
+Seeing the half-full side along with the half-empty one seems like a wise thing to do.